kindlertw/workstation-setup/README.md

 ## Goals

-The primary goal of this project is to give people a simple script they can run to make their Mac OS X machine prepared and standardized for working on software development projects, especially those common at VMware Tanzu Labs.
+The primary goal of this project is to give people a simple script they can run to make their Mac OS X machine prepared for the TW Launch Experience.

-## Why did we do it this way?

- * A bash script is easy for users to edit locally on-the-fly for small temporary tweaks
- * Everything is in one repository
- * The project name is informative
- * It is easy to fork and customize
- * It has limited requirements: `git` and `bash` available on macOS by default

-## Anti-goals

-This project does not aim to do everything.
-Some examples:

- * We don't install everything that your project needs.
-These scripts should only install generally useful things, and prefer running quickly over being complete.
- * We avoid setting up and maintaining overly-custom configurations.
-When there is already a tool that will get us something in a conventional manner, such as [Oh My Zsh](https://ohmyz.sh/), we prefer to use it instead of doing things ourselves.

 ## Preparation